Making Space For Nature

 How We Do It

 Let Nature Lead - We use natural processes wherever possible through rewilding and natural regeneration.
-Lower management means more resilient ecosystems that adapt naturally to change and allow to create even more space for nature.
+Allowing nature to set the pace and the direction means more resilient ecosystems that will adapt naturally to change and allow us to create even more space for nature.

-Close to Communities - Every site has public access.
+Close to Communities - All of our Making Space for Nature sites have open public access.
 We choose locations near where people live.
 Good quality nature isn’t a luxury.
 Everyone should live within 15 minutes of a nature-rich space.

-Paying for Itself - Most conservation relies on donations, then struggles to fund ongoing management.
-We've found a different way through our sites providing valuable services like clean water, carbon storage and flood protection, plus wildlife habitat for new developments.
+A Nature Based Economy - Most conservation relies on grants and donations, then struggles to fund ongoing management.
+We've found new ways of making space for nature, through our sites providing valuable services like clean water, carbon storage and flood protection, plus wildlife habitats for new developments.

 See it happening